-BMS 825A MYCOLOGY

-Prerequisite: BMS 510F, BMS 821B
+BMS 825A MYCOLOGY Prerequisite: BMS 821B 2 Credit Hours

 This course deals with fungi of industrial and medical importance.
 The course will give emphasis on: morphology, structures, physiology, genetics, growth and nutrition, classification, life cycles, host-parasite, identification, pathogenesis, contaminants and diagnostic of different mycoses, ecology, and economic importance of fungi.
-In laboratories, the fundamentals of general mycology and the procedures used for isolation and identification of fungi will be included.
+In laboratories, the procedures used for isolation and identification of fungi will be included.
 The course consists of lectures, laboratory, and critical readings of the primary literature and student presentations.
 Heavy emphasis will be placed on student participation.
 The students will be evaluated through exams, laboratories, class presentations and term papers.

-BMS 826A VIROLOGY

-Prerequisite: BMS 510F, BMS 821B
+BMS 826A VIROLOGY Prerequisite: BMS 821B